Fregixe/currencyapi/README.md

                   ]
 ```

-2.GET - getConvertation(String codeFromCurrency, String codeToCurrency) - returns amount in the result of convertation from one currency to another.
+2.GET - getConvertation(String codeFromCurrency, String codeToCurrency) - returns amount in the result of convertation from one currency to another.<br/>
-Requires Parameters: codeFromCurrency - currency from which convert code(case is ignored)
+Requires Parameters: codeFromCurrency - currency from which convert code(case is ignored)<br/>
-                     codeToCurrency - currency to which convert code(case is ignored)
+                     codeToCurrency - currency to which convert code(case is ignored)<br/>
-                     amount - amount of money to convert(>0)
+                     amount - amount of money to convert(>0)<br/>
-Returns: HTTP STATUS 200 - in case of success.
+Returns: HTTP STATUS 200 - in case of success.<br/>
-         HTTP STATUS 400 - in case of bad input(code or amount)
+         HTTP STATUS 400 - in case of bad input(code or amount)<br/>
 JSON:
 ```

                   {